-4. Since being diagnosed, do you feel as though you’re getting enough support and information from your health professional(s)?
+4. Since being diagnosed with endometriosis, do you feel as though you’re getting enough support and information from your health professional(s)?

 Yes I feel supported, but a lot of my information comes from educating myself through blogs, podcasts etc. A lot of the time you are spoken at, you are overloaded with information and it can be hard to digest